Wandalen/Documenation/_concepts/Willbe/doc/version2.ukr/Tutorials/LocalSubmodulesImporting.md

 ```
 [user@user ~]$ will .submodules.download
 ...
-   + module::PathFundamentals was downloaded in 4.872s
+   + module::PathBasic was downloaded in 4.872s
  + 1/3 submodule(s) of module::local.import were downloaded in 4.877s

 ```